-As a renter in Brookland, it is good to want to get your security deposit back.
-One of the most important things to consider is good property maintenance.
-Property repairs are among the top reasons landlords withhold security deposit funds in the first place.
-So it is sensible to minimize the number of potential repairs that have to be done after you move out.
-There are several habits you can cultivate as a renter that will help ensure that you leave the property in good enough condition that will ensure you get your security deposit refunded in full.
+If you are just like a lot of renters, you desire to get your security deposit back when you move out.
+But in fact, did you know that one of the very important means to guarantee that you do, is good property maintenance?
+Property repairs are among the principal reasons Brookland property managers withhold security deposit funds at the start.
+So it is indeed a very good idea to decrease the number of potential repairs that will need to be conducted after you move out.
+You can develop helpful habits as a renter to be certain that you leave the property in top condition and, especially, that you will get your security deposit refunded in full.

-Decorating a rental home needs planning ahead of time.
-Avoid making a lot of holes in the walls or other permanent changes to the property if you do not want expensive repairs after moving out, which you will be responsible for.
-Instead of nails or screws, use non-marking, removable fasteners to hang up your decor.
-There are available hooks that can hold varying weights and sizes and can be removed without damaging the wall.
+Another means to up your chances of getting your full security deposit back is to be considerably cautious when you decorate your rental home.
+Making many different holes in the walls or making other permanent changes to the property can certainly cause more expensive repairs after moving out, all of which you will be held responsible for.
+Instead of trying to use nails or screws to hang up your décor items, it’s better to work with non-marking, removable fasteners.
+These hooks can hold items of distinct weights and sizes and can be easily removed without damaging the wall.

-Coasters or pads are also useful items that you can put underneath table legs, couches, and other heavy items so your floors are protected while you move furniture around.
-Floor damage is very common and costs a lot to repair.
-If you have the right supplies on hand, you can avoid gouging or scraping floors, or tearing carpet whenever you need to move your furniture around.
+Think of putting coasters or pads underneath table legs, couches, and other monumental items to protect your floors while moving furniture in or out.
+Floor damage is really common and expensive to repair.
+Despite that, by planning and having the correct supplies, you can fend off gouging or scraping floors, or tearing carpet when moving furniture around.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.